isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

     - `Mid-Market` = Appropriate Mid-Market Sales Rep
     - `SMB` = Appropriate Customer Advocate associate
     - If record cannot be enriched with enough data to route correctly the record will be assigned to `Sales Admin` for the SDR Leads to review and reassign.
-- The [SDR organization](/handbook/marketing/marketing-sales-development/sdr/) is responsible for ensuring leads from Field Marketing efforts have the correct [contact status](/handbook/business-ops/#customer-lifecycle) throughout the life of the contact.
+- The [SDR organization](https://github.com/isamu-isozaki/teamai_test/tree/master/marketing/marketing-sales-development/sdr/index.html.md/index.html.md) is responsible for ensuring leads from Field Marketing efforts have the correct [contact status](https://github.com/isamu-isozaki/teamai_test/tree/master/business-ops/#customer-lifecycle/index.html.md) throughout the life of the contact.
 - If the AE/AM would like to do any personalized outreach to event records they will be responsible for coordinating efforts with SDR and documenting any activity and updating statuses in Salesforce.
 AE's will have one work week to take care of outreach and update the `Contact Status`.
 If not activity has happened in the first week SDR's will take over outreach.
 - Check for existing account records before engaging contacts.
 Salesforce *cannot* fuzzy match records and only matches records using the `Email Address` field as the unique identifier.
 A LeanData workflow will be leveraged to match & merge duplicates or variations but no automated system is perfect.
-- Marketing will send out **one** email to ALL event CONTACTS in Campaign (within 3 business days of event close).
+- Marketing will send out **one** email to ALL event CONTACTS in Campaign (within 3 business days of event close/index.html.md).
-- The Account Owner or delegated SDR will send a follow up email to their owned account contacts (within 3 business days of event close).
-The `Contact Status` **must** be updated to reflect [outreach status](/handbook/business-ops/#lead--contact-statuses).
+- The Account Owner or delegated SDR will send a follow up email to their owned account contacts (within 3 business days of event close/index.html.md).
+The `Contact Status` **must** be updated to reflect [outreach status](https://github.com/isamu-isozaki/teamai_test/tree/master/business-ops/#lead--contact-statuses/index.html.md).
 - FMM campaign owner will check in on campaign and `Contact Status` one week, two weeks, one month, and three months out from event assisting in any additional nurturing efforts to move the needle forward.

 ## Terminus Campaigns